The Big Three

 The above example illustrates the dramatic weight savings that are possible by downsizing your “Big Three”.
 However, not all hikers are interested in ultralight items such as poncho tarps, bivys and frameless backpacks.
 Many of us want more comfort, security and support than these gossamer items are able to provide.
 That’s OK, as I mentioned in the “Going Light” introductory page, there is no universal blueprint as to how we should all backpack.
 Ultimately your own experiences in the wilderness will be your best guide.
 Find a balance that suits both individual needs and the dictates of the environment in which you will be hiking.

 Some hikers are hesitant to downsize their backpack or shelter due to concerns about comfort and all-around performance.
-These are non-issues when it comes to sleeping bags/quilts (see Sleeping Bag in GEAR).
-The only catch with high performance lightweight sleeping bags/quilts is the price.
-Unlike with the other “Big Three” items, gossamer weight sleeping bags/quilts are invariably more expensive than their heavier equivalents.
+These are non-issues when it comes to sleeping bags (see Sleeping Bag in GEAR).
+The only catch with high performance lightweight sleeping bags is the price.
+Unlike with the other “Big Three” items, gossamer weight bags are invariably more expensive than their heavier equivalents.